FZJ-IEK3-VSA/tsam/README.md

 The documentation of the tsam code can be found [**here**](https://tsam.readthedocs.io/en/latest/index.html).

 ## Features
-* flexible read-in and handling of multidimensional time-series via the pandas module
+* flexible handling of multidimensional time-series via the pandas module
-* different aggregation methods implemented (averaging, k-means, exact k-medoids, hierarchical), which are based on scikit-learn or pyomo
+* different aggregation methods implemented (averaging, k-means, exact k-medoids, hierarchical, k-maxoids, k-medoids with contiguity), which are based on scikit-learn, or self-programmed with pyomo
+* novel representation methods, keeping statistical attributes, such as the distribution
 * flexible integration of extreme periods as own cluster centers
 * weighting for the case of multidimensional time-series to represent their relevance